Essex Ringing Course

 Students should bring a supply of lined or squared paper, any book containing the method(s) to be studied, and a piece of rope if splicing instruction is required.
 Sets of handbells may be useful although some sets will be available.

-The Association Bookstall will be open periodically during the course; Central Council and some other publications will be available.
+The Association Bookstall will be open periodically during the course; Central Council and several other publications will be available.
 Tutors will be only too pleased to give advice about books.

 Tea and coffee etc. will be available at the school at set times in the morning and afternoon each day and a meal at the Course Social on the Friday evening.
 All refreshments are included in the fee.